Combined Degree (BSMS) Ohio State U. undergrads accelerate your advanced degree!

 Here are some additional points you should consider:

 • Once you are enrolled in a Combined Degree Program (BS/MS), you become a graduate student and are charged graduate tuition and fees.
 These are higher than undergraduate tuition and fees.
-Tuition tables are on the University REgistrar's site.
+Tuition tables are on the University Registrar's site.
+If you have questions about finances, email email@example.com

 - Students enrolled in a bachelor’s/master’s combined program may hold Graduate Associate appointments that do not involve teaching of other students provided all other eligibility criteria are met.
 Check with your graduate program for details.

-• If you hold a Graduate Associate position, then you must meet all graduate-credit-hour and other requirements associated with that position.
-The Graduate School has minimum enrollment requirements for students on appointment.
+• If you hold a Graduate Associate position, be mindful that the Graduate School has minimum enrollment requirements for students on appointment.
 The department appointing you may have additional enrollment requirements.

 • Always enroll for combined courses on your undergraduate record.
 The combined courses will be added to your graduate record after your BS graduation.

-• While in the Combined Degree Program (BS/MS), students can take additional MS only courses that are not combined.
+• While in the Combined Degree Program (BS/MS), students can take additional MS only courses that are not combined, time permitting.
 In this case, enroll on your graduate record.